Przejdź na stronę główną FoodFakty LinkedIn

 Polish translation: Mięso hodowlane: Wyzwania, Perspektywy i Ryzyka – Wprowadzenie

-Wybierz obszar: Procesy i Technologie Przemysł mięsny
+Wybierz temat: Procesy i Technologie Przemysł mięsny

 Autor: Athanasios Garoufas, Chief Business Development Officer at Gelatex Technologies